-Finish work commences at the beginning, with the steel work.
+Finish work begins with the steel work.
 For below ground pools and reservoirs the finish work begins with excavation.
-A nice smooth work area with no loose dirt makes the job easier and the finished product is therefore better.
+A smooth work area with no loose dirt makes the job easier and the finished product is better.

 The above graphic example illustrates two layers of welded wire.
 A grid of reinforcing steel bars is between them.
 Further back is a darker area which depicts an outer layer of metal lath.
 1.25 centimeter square welded wire is good on one side.
 Two layers of poultry netting also serves the purpose.
 The outer layers hold wet plaster and provide significant strength.
 These items are obtained from a vendor who supplies masons.

 Rebar is sold as #3 (3/8 inch diameter (95mm)), #4 (4/8 inch (114mm), #5, etc.

 Reinforcement steel bars are sold in many diameter sizes.
 1.15, 1.25 and 1.60 centimeters are approximately standard.

 Welded wire is sold by grid measurement and wire gage.
 A standard construction size is 15 centimeter 6" squares and 10 gage wire in both directions.
 Ten gage is 3.6 millimeters .14".
 The above graphic example illustrate proper position of the squares; the layers are positioned to create 7.5 centimeter squares 3".

 This website recommends plain or stainless steel welded wire.
 For sizes other than the usual 6,6,10,10.
 The small welded wire category is usually listed as "wire cloth" and "hardware cloth."
 Use "welded wire" or "wire mesh" to search the web.
 Forces concentrate at surfaces.
 Choose quality welded wire for important work.